clemsos/slides/_talks/shenzhen-the-making-of-technology/index.md

 background-image: url(../EPFL-GoingEast/img/chuangke.jpg)

 .inverse[
-# Build a "maker's heaven"
+# Model city: building a "maker's heaven"
 ]

 .footnote[The maker (创客), new hero of the **Made in China 2025** 10-year plan]